andela-joyebanji/OpenSourceEvangelist/README.md

 ```

-### The OpenSourceEvangelist class
+### The `OpenSourceEvangelist` class

-The OpenSourceEvangelist class receives two instances of OpenSourceEvangelistDataSource and OpenSourceEvangelistFactory class.
+The `OpenSourceEvangelist` class receives two instances of `OpenSourceEvangelistDataSource` and `OpenSourceEvangelistFactory` class.

 ```php
 	$openSourceEvangelist = new OpenSourceEvangelist(new OpenSourceEvangelistDataSource(), new OpenSourceEvangelistFactory());
 ```

-You can implement your own by implementing the below interface for the class OpenSourceEvangelistDataSource.
+You can implement your own by implementing the below interface for the class `OpenSourceEvangelistDataSource`.
 ```php

 //Pyjac\OpenSourceEvangelist\OpenSourceEvangelistDataSourceInterface